Lepplex/batocera-disk-player/index-new.md

 ```
 wget batodisc.xyz/get.sh && chmod +x get.sh && bash get.sh
 ```
+Note that this is currently made for the PC version of Batocera.
+Other varients should be tested soon.
 ## 💿 How to use it?
 Just follow the installation steps, burn your disc, and insert it into a disc drive connected to your Batocera system (internal or external)!